-Kafka Monitors - This is a lightweight process that reads from your Kafka topic of choice.
-It can be sprinkled on any number of machines you see fit, as long as you have the number of Kafka topics paritions to scale.
-We would recommend deployment on machines that are close to either Kafka or Redis.
+Kafka Monitor - This is a lightweight process that reads from your Kafka topic of choice.
+It can be sprinkled on any machine you see fit, but we would recommend on a machine that is close to either Kafka or Redis.

-Redis Monitors - Another very lightweight process that can be sprinkled around on any number of machines.
-Prefers to be close to Redis.
+Redis Monitor - Another very lightweight process that can be sprinkled around on any machine.
+Prefers to be close to Redis or Kafka.